Best Drones For Kids Android Central 2020

 These cool Star Wars drones are so damn cool and collectible.
 Not only do they look great on display or flying through the air, but you can also battle up to 12 at once for epic space battles complete with sound effects.
 There are three styles to hunt down: Luke's X-Wing (linked below), Vader's Tie Fighter, and a speeder bike from Return of the Jedi.

-Durability is key when buying someone's first drone
+Durability is key when buying a great drone for kids

 Please note that these drones are all recommended for ages 14 and up.
 Looking for more substantial drones?
-Check out our article on the best drones under $300 or the best camera drones if price is no object.
+Check out our article on the these more expensive but still affordable drones or the best camera drones.

 We may earn a commission for purchases using our links.
 Learn more.